 Author.
 Coach.
 Traveler.
 Meditator.
 Occasional ass-kicker.

-Heather Demetrios is a critically acclaimed author and writing coach.
-She has an MFA in Writing from Vermont College of Fine Arts and is a recipient of the PEN New England Susan P. Bloom Discovery Award for her debut novel, Something Real.
-Her novels include I’ll Meet You There, Bad Romance, and Exquisite Captive.
-She is the author of Codename Badass, an upcoming feminist pop biography about WWII spy, Virginia Hall, and the editor of the anthology, Dear Heartbreak: YA Authors and Teens on the Dark Side of Love.
+Heather Demetrios is a critically acclaimed author, writing coach, and certified meditation teacher.
+She has an MFA in Writing from Vermont College of Fine Arts and is a recipient of the PEN New England Susan P. Bloom Discovery Award for her debut novel, Something Real, which is not at all impressive to her cat or imaginary friends.
+Her novels include Little Universes, I’ll Meet You There, Bad Romance, as well as the Dark Caravan fantasy series: Exquisite Captive, Blood Passage, and Freedom’s Slave.
+Her non-fiction includes Codename Badass: A Feminist Pop Biography and she is the editor of Dear Heartbreak: YA Authors and Teens on the Dark Side of Love.
 Her honors include books that have been named Bank Street Best Children’s Books, YALSA Best Fiction For Young Adults selections, a Goodreads Choice Nominee, a Kirkus Best Book, and a Barnes and Noble Best Book.
-Find out more about Heather and her books at www.heatherdemetrios.com.
+Her work has appeared in LA Review of Books, Bustle, School Library Journal, and other fine outlets.
+Find out more about Heather and her books at heatherdemetrios.com.

 The Non-Official Bio, which is really a Statement of Purpose: